 The more you can share with your doctor, the better he can determine what your symptoms mean.

 In your diary above, try to focus on exactly where the pain is happening.
-Write down what part of the body feels tender, and consider writing down what parts feel okay.
-If you’re feeling pain in your shoulders and upper back, but your legs are okay, make a note of that.
+Write down what part of the body feels tender and consider writing down what parts feel good as well.
+If you’re feeling pain in your shoulders and upper back, but your legs are OK, make a note of that.
 Each day that you record your symptoms, take a minute to determine exactly what type of pain you’re having, and where it’s occurring.

 Then record how long the pain lasts.
 Does it start in the morning or keep you up all night?
 Does it last for a few hours and then go away?
 Does it ease up as you go through your day or get worse by dinnertime?

 In the meantime, try to improve your sleep habits.
-Get up and go to bed at the same time, even on weekends, keep your room clean and dark, and avoid using any computers, smartphones, or tablets at least two hours before bed (they emit blue light that can keep you up).
-Do something relaxing before you retire, like taking a warm bath or reading, and avoid alcohol or caffeine for at least four hours before bedtime.
-Make sure you have a supportive, quality mattress, too—an old, saggy one can really mess up your sleep.
+Get up and go to bed at the same time, even on weekends, keep your room clean and dark, and avoid using any computers, smartphones or tablets at least two hours before bed as they emit blue light that can keep you up.
+Do something relaxing before you retire like taking a warm bath or reading and avoid alcohol or caffeine for at least four hours before bedtime.
+Make sure you have a supportive, quality mattress too as an old, saggy one can mess up your sleep.

 In the beginning, it’s best to keep an open mind.
 What other conditions may be causing your symptoms?
 Examine your family’s medical history.
 Is there arthritis or lupus in the family that could be affecting you?
-(Note if anyone in the family has been diagnosed with fibromyalgia.)
+Note whether anyone in the family has been diagnosed with fibromyalgia.
 Have you had your thyroid function checked recently?
 Is it possible you could have contracted Lyme disease?

-Since emotional traumas and mental disorders can create symptoms similar to fibromyalgia—or even bring about fibromyalgia—it’s important to examine this side of your health, too.
-Have you gone through a difficult emotional experience recently, such as a divorce, death in the family, or abuse?
-Were you the victim of a violent crime, or are you suffering from post-traumatic stress disorder?
+Since emotional traumas and mental disorders can create symptoms similar to fibromyalgia, or even bring about fibromyalgia, it’s important to examine this side of your health too.
+Have you gone through a difficult emotional experience recently like a divorce, death in the family or some form of abuse?
+Were you the victim of a violent crime or suffering from post-traumatic stress disorder?

-You may still have fibromyalgia, but it could be that the event caused other issues, too.
-Consider talking to a counselor about your symptoms to get a better overall viewpoint of what may be going on.
+You may still have fibromyalgia, but it could be that the event caused other issues too.
+Consider talking to a counselor about your symptoms to get a better overall view of what may be going on.

 When you go to your doctor armed with the above information, you will be more likely to come up with the right diagnosis.
 Be prepared, however, to undergo some tests.
-In fact, if your doctor doesn’t recommend tests, you may want to, just to rule out any other potential conditions.
+In fact, if your doctor doesn’t recommend tests, you may want to request them, just to rule out any other potential conditions.